The Louisville Zoo welcomes your Comments and Questions

 Do you have motorized wheelchairs?

-We have 4 motorized wheelchairs/scooters available on a first come - first served basis.
+Effective June 1, 2013, motorized wheelchairs/scooters can be reserved, payment due at time of reservation, for $33.
 A drivers' license/photo ID is required to finalize the rental at the Zoo.
-We also have a limited number of non-motorized wheelchairs that are available for $8 per day also on a first come – first served basis.
+To reserve, call 502-238-5314 (24-hour cancellation notice required for full refund). call We also have a limited number of non-motorized wheelchairs that are available for $8 per day also on a first come – first served basis.
 Please note there is a 300 pound weight limit for the electric scooters due to the hilly terrain.

 You may also want to consider utilizing the ZooTram Shuttle that circles the Zoo and drops visitors off at key stops along the way.
 There is a $3 per day fee for unlimited use of the ZooTram Shuttle